geekarist/facility/README.md

 ## Planned

 - Show an overview of your work items
+    - Slack
+        - User adds a 👀 reaction on several Slack messages
+        - They launch the app
+        - They see the above messages displayed in a list
+        - The messages are ordered with the newest messages first
+    - Jira
+    - GitHub
+    - Emails
+    - Calendar
+    - Other
 - Always show the latest info (real-time updates)
 - Summarize each item: title, description, status, source
 - Open any item
 - Let you order items
-- Display a list of work items like Jira tickets, GitHub issues, Slack messages, emails, calendar events, other items

 ## Contribute